 A Solution to Ensuring Sample Quality

 Zinklar has recognized this need and continues to take steps to ensure that for every study launched, there is a layer of protection incorporated into each step of the study.
-The platform makes use of cutting edge AI technology that continually monitors sample quality, as well as partnering with top quality panel providers to build in new layers of security at every level to minimize any possible deviation from quality standards and, thus, avoid survey fraud.
+The platform makes use of cutting-edge AI technology that continually monitors sample quality, as well as partnering with top-quality panel providers to build in new layers of security at every level to minimize any possible deviation from quality standards and, thus, avoid survey fraud.

 This is done through four key areas: